-Choose a food that is made in America or Canada to ensure better quality control than foods made in other, less regulated, countries.
+Choose pet foods that are made in United States, European Union or Canada to ensure better quality control than foods made in other, less regulated, countries.
 Beware that there are fake “Made in USA” dog food labels, and research the company for sourcing of ingredients.

-Foods that are made in America or Canada are not necessarily made with ingredients sourced from those countries.
-Look for foods that have ingredients sourced in countries with a reputation for quality products.
+Foods that are made in America, EU or Canada are not necessarily made with ingredients sourced from those countries.
+Look for pet food that have ingredients sourced in countries with a reputation for quality products.
 For example, lamb sourced from New Zealand.
 Ingredients sourced from disreputable countries may be tainted or of poorer quality.

-Choose artificial preservative-free good dog food brands that don't contain artificial preservatives and that have a “Best Buy” date of at least 6 months away.
+Choose good dog food brands that don't contain artificial preservatives and that have a “Best Buy” date of at least 6 months away.
 The further away this date is, the fresher your food is and the lack of artificial preservatives means that your food is not being kept “fresh” through chemical processes.

 Whether you see “beef” or “beef meal” on the ingredients label, either way, you can be assured that your dog is eating beef.
-When the label refers to “meat meal” however, there is no telling what type of meat you are feeding.
+However, when the label refers to “meat meal”, there is no telling what type of meat you are feeding.
 Meat meals aren't always bad, but choosing dog food with named protein source is easier for a pet owner.

-A dry dog food should feature fresh meat as a primary ingredient and a named protein meal source following that.
-This is desirable because dogs are primarily carnivores and because fresh meats contain only so much protein where named protein meal is a more concentrated source of protein.
+A dry dog food should feature “fresh” meat as a primary ingredient and a named protein meal source following that.
+This is desirable because dogs are opportunistic carnivores and because fresh meats contain only so much protein where named protein meal is a more concentrated source of protein.

 Dogs have no need for sweeteners, yet many companies add them to their foods to entice dogs to eat them.
 Why?
 Because food made with poor quality ingredients have a poor flavor profile so adding sugars and sweeteners make them more palatable.

 Fruits and vegetables bring plenty of nutrients to the table, but these nutrients are compromised when only parts of the ingredients are used.
-Look for good dog food brands that incorporate whole ingredients like “tomatoes” rather than “tomato pomace.”
+Look for pet foods that incorporate whole ingredients like “tomatoes” rather than “tomato pomace.”
 Keep in mind that almost all foods will contain “parts” of ingredients, but they should also include more whole ingredients than “parts”.

 Artificial colors, flavors, and preservatives are frequently included in big-name commercial pet foods.
 These chemicals add appeal to foods which may otherwise lack palatability or fail to attract consumers and extend their shelf life.